Hogwarts Express (Universal Orlando Resort): Trains

 The Hogwarts Express uses two trains that can transport 168 passengers each, giving a total of 336 passengers per cycle.
 Each train is an articulated cable car formed of five sections: a replica of a steam locomotive and its tender plus a set of three passenger coaches each with seven passenger compartments.
 Each compartment holds up to eight seated passengers and has its own projection system instead of windows.
 Originally each train was planned to have two passenger coaches; the number was increased following a survey that suggested potential passengers saw the Hogwarts Express as an attraction rather than a means of transportation between the parks.
 The locomotive on the 70 m trains weigh 13 t, the tenders weigh 15 t, and each passenger carriage weighs 27 t.
-Because movement of the trains is controlled by cable from a one engine house, they depart and arrive at the end stations at the same time, and always reach the halfway point at the same time.
+Because movement of the trains is controlled by cable from an engine house, they depart and arrive at the end stations at the same time, and always reach the halfway point at the same time.
 The cable moves at the speed of 3.4 m/s.

 On both trains, the locomotive faces towards Hogsmeade station; it is not possible for the trains to face King's Cross.
 As a result, the Hogwarts Express departs from Hogsmeade and enters King's Cross in reverse.
 At each station, the platforms are located on the left side of the trains.
 The trains are therefore only designed to be seen from one side; the other lacks the locomotives' false driving wheels and specific detailing.
 Over 70 percent of the cabling in the trains are for the show effects and physically animated components.

 The trains were built in Goldau, Switzerland.
 CWA Constructions designed both the exterior and interior of the trains to make them look as similar as possible to the Hogwarts Express seen in the Harry Potter film franchise.
 They are based on the steam locomotive GWR Hall class 5972 Olton Hall (as 5972 Hogwarts Castle) and were built from aluminum and glass-reinforced plastics.
 Afterwards, an artificial weathering process was applied to give the appearance of a historic train.

 Frey AG was responsible for wiring the trains for the video and sound components.
 The company also installed other technical equipment that allows the trains to be controlled by a computer system.